timmy3000/python_calculator/README.md

 # python_calculator
-This is a rough version of a python calculator. it uses the user's input.
+This is a rough version of a python calculator.
+It uses:
+*User's input
+*BODMAS rule